-Masters of Biomedical Sciences
+Master of Science in Biomedical Sciences

-Thank you for your interest in the Master of Biomedical Sciences Program in Miami at Larkin University.
+Thank you for your interest in the Master of Science in Biomedical Sciences Program in Miami at Larkin University.
 We pride ourselves in being one of the top programs in the area, blending together coursework in advance sciences, exam preparation, clinical shadowing and research opportunities.
 Our faculty find new and innovative ways to educate our students in a student-centered learning environment, on-line or on-campus

-Masters of Biomedical Science
+Master of Science in Biomedical Science

 Multiple pathways in a positive learning environment to ascend to in-demand careers.